catlee/aosa-volume2/raw/mailman/mailman.rst

 first version to connect fans with the nascent Dave Matthews Band, who he was friends with in college.
 This early version came to our attention by the mid-90s, when the center of the Python universe had moved from `CWI`_ in the Netherlands to `CNRI`_ in Reston, Virginia, USA.
-At CNRI, we were running various Python-related mailing lists using Majordomo, a Perl-based mailing list manager.
+At CNRI, my PythonLabs colleagues and I were running various Python-related mailing lists using Majordomo, a Perl-based mailing list manager.
 Of course, it just wouldn't do for the Python world to be maintaining so much Perl code.
 More importantly, because of its design, we found that modifying Majordomo for our purposes (such as to add minimal anti-spam measures) was too difficult.
 Ken Manheimer was instrumental in much of the early GNU Mailman work, and many excellent developers have contributed to Mailman since then.
 Today, Mark Sapiro is maintaining the stable 2.1 branch, while Barry Warsaw concentrates on the new 3.0 version.

 Many of the original architectural decisions John made have lived on in the code right up until the Mailman 3 branch, and can still be seen in the stable